UnknowUserr/Debouncer/README.md

 ## ❓ Informations

-**Xerox Debouncer** This is my debouncer which allow you to generate some french phone number with this format : +336 and check them to filter them according to their operators you can resell the results to persons who want nl (numlist)
+**Debouncer** This is my debouncer which allow you to generate some french phone number with this format : +336 and check them to filter them according to their operators you can resell the results to persons who want nl (numlist)

 ## 💻 Features